What is the difference between a virtual server and dedicated server?

 A virtual server is often referred to as VPS (virtual private server), VM (virtual machine), v server, or virtual server.
 These are installed on a host server.
 On a host, several virtual servers can be operated with different operating systems.
 This means that more than one customer can be set up simultaneously on one host.
 The individual virtual servers are clearly separated from each other.

 Dedicated servers are also known as root servers.
 The server is exclusively available for one customer.
 The customer receives the full performance and all resources of the host on its own, does not have to worry about the maintenance of the server or technical defects.
-The customer can therefore concentrate fully on his project.
+The customer can therefore concentrate entirely on his project.

 A root server in the classical sense is a root name server and as such is responsible for the name resolution on the Internet.
 The root servers know the names and IP addresses of all nameservers of all top-level domains (TLD).
 The root servers are coordinated by the ICANN (Internet Corporation for Assigned Names and Numbers).